tigellus/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/2 Pulmonary Embolism (PE)/Pulmonary Embolism (PE).md

 # Pathophysiology of Pulmonary Embolism

-(The material in this section was adapted from this source: https://www.merckmanuals.com/professional/pulmonary-disorders/pulmonary-embolism-pe/pulmonary-embolism-pe)

 When a DVT forms, clots can dislodge and travel through the right side of the heart and become lodged in the pulmonary vasculature.
 A PE can cause partial or complete occlusion of one or more of the pulmonary vessels.
 Small to moderate emboli can spontaneously resolve, but additional emboli can expand the blockage.

 A large emboli with significant occulsion is a life-threatening medical emergency, leading to the following physiologic effects: